 Ricci A. Hellman, EdD, LPC, BC-TMH

 Ricci Hellman (she/her) is a Licensed Professional Counselor and Board Certified Telemental Health provider.
-She serves as a mental health counselor in the University of Memphis Counseling Center.
+She serves as a mental health counselor at the University of Memphis Counseling Center.
 Ricci earned her BA in Anthropology/Sociology at Rhodes College.
-She earned her MS in Counseling and EdD in Counseling, Educational Psychology and Research at the University of Memphis (Go Tigers Go!).
+She earned her MS in Counseling and EdD in Counseling, Educational Psychology, and Research at the University of Memphis (Go Tigers Go!).
 Ricci has over 30 years of experience providing counseling services to an eclectic clientele.
 Ricci is a member of the LGBTQIA population.
 She has experience helping individuals with mood disorders, body image, addiction and substance abuse, anxiety, depression, trauma, family of origin concerns, and gender identity needs.
 Ricci believes that healing and growth are possible – we are all on our own journeys through life.
 Ricci is ready to help you with your journey.

 Kelsey Hoover, B.A.

 Kelsey Hoover is an administrative assistant for Student Health and Counseling Services.
 She earned her B.A. in Psychology from the University of Memphis and has almost five years of experience working at the University.
 Kelsey provides administrative support to the Counseling Center staff and assists with monitoring the departmental budget.
 She is one of the first points of contact at the Counseling Center and helps students with getting set up for services.

 Shatari Smith serves as the Administrator Assistant for the Student Health and Counseling Center.
 She earned her bachelor’s degree from the University of Memphis (Go Tigers!).
 Shatari provides support to students and staff with various duties around the department.
 Her passion for helping students is what makes a positive impact on the Counseling Center and work environment.